Early Treatment is Best to Relieve Hemorrhoid Symptoms

 Rubber banding

 A banding device is used to place a small rubber band around the base of the hemorrhoid.
-The band cuts off circulation to the hemorrhoid, and the hemorrhoid disappears in a few days.
+The band cuts off circulation to the hemorrhoid, which disappears in a few days.
 This painless office procedure allows a patient to return to work in a day.

 Infrared coagulation